Captain Pugwash: History

-Episodes

-The first Captain Pugwash episodes were transmitted in black-and-white between 1957 and 1966.
-The series was revived in colour and broadcast between 16 September 1974 and 11 July 1975.
-Captain Pugwash was also sold to various overseas TV stations, including Australia's ABC Television.
-There the show was screened during weekday afternoons in the 1970s and 1980s.
-The rights to Captain Pugwash were then purchased by The Britt Allcroft Company which, since 1998, has issued a number of digital and part computer-animated cartoon films based on the Pugwash character, set on the island of "Montebuffo", "somewhere in the Spanish Main".
-Peter Hawkins did not provide the voices, HIT Entertainment instead employing a full cast with James Saxon in the title role.

-In 2005, a black-and-white episode of Captain Pugwash was repeated on BBC4 as part of the Animation Nation season.

-A DVD containing "All 30 heroic high sea adventures" from the second-generation colour 1974–75 series (156 minutes running time) was given away with the Sunday Times on 20 January 2008.
-The 1974–5 series was made available for streaming on BritBox in the United Kingdom in July 2021.

 Characters

 Captain Pugwash

 The pompous but likeable captain of the Black Pig.
 Although he boasts of being the "bravest buccaneer", he is actually quite cowardly and stupid.
 His greed often gets him into trouble.
 Nevertheless, he usually wins the day – either with the help of Tom the Cabin Boy or by sheer luck.
 Despite being a pirate, he is rarely seen committing any acts of piracy.

-Master Mate
+The Mate/Master Mate/Mr. Mate

 A somewhat dopey character, who has a tendency to use malapropisms and to mispronounce common words.
 He has a teddy bear in his bunk and is quite mild-mannered.
 It is not entirely clear why he is the mate, as he does not appear to have any authority over the rest of the crew.
 He was present in the first ever Pugwash story, in which he was depicted as being constantly sleepy.
-Pugwash's adenoidal pronunciation of this character's name appears to be the main source of the urban legend about characters' sexually suggestive names.
+Pugwash's adenoidal pronunciation of Master Mate's name appears to be the main source of the urban legend about characters' sexually suggestive names.